Vein Treatment Options Arlington TX

 - No compression stockings after the procedure

-- Ability to exercise immediately
+- Ability to exercise following the treatment

 Currently the procedure is NOT covered by insurance.